-Some of the inputs to a valuation model may not be market observable and are therefore estimated based on assumptions.
+Valuation models use observable data to the extent practicable.
+However, areas such as credit risk (both own and counterparty), volatilities and correlations require management to make estimates.
+Changes in the assumptions about these factors could affect the reported fair value of financial instruments.
 The output of a model is always an estimate or approximation of a value that cannot be determined with certainty, and valuation techniques employed may not fully reflect all factors relevant to the positions held.